We're looking for General Practitioners

 RAHC training and support

 On your placement you will have 24/7 support from RAHC’s dedicated team which includes clinical staff with remote experience.
-As part of the health centre team, you will also have the support of other health professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for Indigenous Australians.
+As part of the health centre team, you will also have the support of other health professionals such as GPs, RNs and Aboriginal Health Workers (AHWs) all working to help improve health outcomes for First Nation Australians.

 To be eligible for a RAHC placement you must: